kufreu/kufreu.github.io/spatialSQL/introSQL.md

-# intro
-In lab I used the database manager of QGIS to execute queries on data held on a PostgreSQL database with the PostGIS extension.
+# introduction to postgresql / postgis  using qgis db manager
-### queries
+### queries executed
 ```sql
 /*finding possible join fields and determining how to join*/
 select count(distinct gisjoin),count(gisjoin) from table1940